Video Marketing Analytics and Metrics: A Comprehensive Guide

 2. Watch Time (Total and Average)

-Watch time refers to the total amount of time viewers have spent watching your video, while average watch time measures how long viewers typically watch before dropping off.
-These metrics help you understand whether your video content is engaging enough to keep viewers watching.
+Watch time tracks the total duration viewers spend watching your video, while average watch time measures how long viewers typically stay before leaving.

 Why It’s Important:

-- Higher watch time often leads to better search rankings on platforms like YouTube.
+• Higher watch time can improve rankings on platforms like YouTube.

 3. Audience Retention